Alishbaa-amjad/AI-/Netsol/week-6/README.md

 By completing this week, I can now:

-* ✔️ Build and evaluate regression models
+* ✔️ Build and evaluate regression models confidently
-* ✔️ Understand model performance deeply
+* ✔️ Interpret model performance effectively
-* ✔️ Avoid overfitting using validation techniques
+* ✔️ Reduce overfitting using validation techniques
-* ✔️ Implement ML logic from scratch
+* ✔️ Implement ML algorithms from scratch
+* ✔️ Compare custom models with library implementations

 ---

 ## 🧾 Conclusion

-Week 6 was a major step forward in my AI/ML journey.
+Week 6 was a **major milestone** in my AI/ML journey.
-I learned how to build, evaluate, and improve machine learning models using **Linear Regression**.

-Understanding both **theory and implementation (from scratch)** helped me gain strong confidence in how ML models actually work behind the scenes.
+I not only learned how to use Linear Regression but also understood **how it works internally**, from cost functions to gradient updates.

+This week significantly improved my confidence in **building, analyzing, and optimizing machine learning models**.

 ---